seregazhuk/seregazhuk.github.io_old/_posts/2016-09-12-php-closures.md

 $cat->say();
 {% endhighlight %}

-This code will fail becouse of undefined method `say()`.
+This code will fail because of the undefined method `say()`.
 Now we try to use Laravel's *MacroableTrait* trait:

 {% highlight php %}
 <?php